UCLARocketProject/UCLARocketProject.github.io/README.md

 Welcome the UCLA Rocket Project Webpage!
+You can find the website using the following link: uclarocketproject.github.io

 This is a work in progress.
 Please be patient.
 Read more about the template we are using below.